Pim Fortuyn on 4 May 2002, two days before his assassination

 The investigation had collapsed after someone had leaked information.
 During raids, the police found no evidence on the suspects.
 Fred Teeven, who had led the investigation, later stated that Demmink had not been a person of interest.
 The Dutch newspaper AD claimed that Demmink had contact in the 1980s with a pimp of underage boys.
 Kat was onto something, but he was a nutter.
 Kat later claimed that children buried in a Bodegraven cemetery were the victims of Satanic child abusers, which was nonsense and easy to disprove.
 And Kat had a conviction for making death threats to a fellow journalist.

-Another poster on BeursKings, Gung Ho, who lived in the Dutch countryside, favoured traditional US conservatism and posted lengthy pieces copied from American websites, some about US Neoconservatives being Leninist agitators.
+Another poster on BeursKings, Gung Ho, who lived in the Dutch countryside, favoured traditional US conservatism and posted lengthy pieces copied from American websites, including some claiming that US Neoconservatives were Leninist agitators.
 He enthusiastically promoted a penny stock, Clifton Mining, and believed that colloidal silver was a cure against many diseases.
 That made him the subject of mockery, most notably by Amoricano, an American of Dutch origin who long had been on IEX.
 Gung Ho might have been in the military and had friends in the American military, or so his sparse remarks about his personal life suggested.

 Gung Ho regularly posted comments about the Neoconservatives being chicken hawks, so cowards who send others to war while having done no military service themselves.
 His use of language was odd.
 He didn’t express himself as most people would.
 That made his lengthy texts amusing.
 The connection between Neoconservatism and Leninism seemed obscure.
 Like the Leninists, the Neoconservatives use Hegel’s dialectic to promote social progress via revolutions and wars.
 The conflict between the West and Islam was their latest project, founded on the clash-of-civilisations ideology, and the Iraq War was one of its consequences.
 Traditional conservatives like Gung Ho opposed these methods.
 Fortuyn adhered to the neoconservative clash-of-civilisations ideology as well.